LW1N/CyberRun/ProjectDocument.md

 ## Gameplay Explanation

-**In this section, explain how the game should be played.
-Treat this as a manual within a game.
-Explaining the button mappings and the most optimal gameplay strategy is encouraged.**
 **Input**
-*W* - Moves the Player up
+`W` - Moves the Player up
-*A* - Moves the Player to the left
+`A` - Moves the Player to the left
-*S* - Moves the Player down
+`S` - Moves the Player down
-*D* - Moves the Player to the right
+`D` - Moves the Player to the right

+`Mouse Cursor` - Aim Player weapon
-*Left Mouse Click* - Fire Player weapon
+`Left Mouse Click` - Fire Player weapon & select weapon upgrades

-**Gameplay Strategy**
+**The Objective**
+The player must outlast the waves of different enemies and kill enough of them so that when they make their way to the *blue boat* on the docks at the bottom of the map, they have enough money to survive.
+If the player is not able to withstand the onslaught, upon death an upgrade shop becomes available for them to upgrade their only weapon and try again.

+**Tips**
 - Keep moving so that it is hard for the enemies to hit you
+- Don't be scared of spending money on upgrades to make it to the end
 - Keep firing at enemies to collect money and prevent too many from spawning
+- Use your sprint at key moments in order to get out of danger and reposition
+- Be aware of slower and faster enemies that may catch you off guard

 # Main Roles